 Tackling a home renovation project requires more than an eye for design and the ability to match colors.
 You also need to understand how the various parts of a structure fit together, and you may even have to (gasp) do some math.

-What’s more, a home improvement project done wrong can be expensive to fix or even downright dangerous.
-Before you end up with a DIY disaster, here are seven times when you should probably call in a pro.
+What’s more, a home improvement project done wrong can be expensive to fix, or even dangerous.
+Before you end up with a DIY disaster, here are six times when you should probably call in a pro.

 1. You don’t understand what you’re doing

 Yes, this seems so obvious, doesn’t it?
-And yet, some people try to do projects when they really don’t understand the mechanics of what they’re trying to do.
+And yet, some people try to do projects when they don’t understand the mechanics.
 Perhaps they mistakenly think it will all simply fall into place once they get a bit further into the project.

 Don’t assume project instructions will make sense later.
-You need to know what you’re doing right from the start.
-Otherwise, you won’t be able to identify potential problems as they arise or, worse, you could get halfway through and find you can’t figure out how to finish.
+Know what you’re doing right from the start.
+Otherwise, you won’t be able to identify potential problems as they arise.
+Or worse, you could get halfway through and find you can’t finish.